PierreTDarancet/Documentation/docs/info.rst

-How did I do that?
+How do we get started?
 **************************

 .. _Anaconda: https://www.anaconda.com/download